cjjin1/sawmill_distances/README.md

   - Go back to the travel mode tab and for driving distance, make sure the Oneway restriction is checked
 3. Build the network using the Build Network tool

-Circuity Factor calculation:
-circuity_factor.py
-  - Calculates straight line distance for every harvest site to the nearest sawmill of each type
-  - Randomly selects a number (specified by user) of site-to-sawmill pairs for each type and calculates road distance
-  - Runs OLS analysis using straight line distance and road distance
-  - Inputs:
-    - Workspace (FileGDB to store data)
-    - Network dataset (created manually using the merged roads feature class)
-    - sawmills (the modified feature class created by data_prep.py)
-    - harvest sites (the modified feature class created by data_prep.py)
-    - output directory (to store results)
-    - Number of site-to-sawmill pairs per mill type (recommended at least 30)
-    - Keep Output Paths? (simply true or false for if the output paths should be kept)
-    - sawmill type (for if a single sawmill type is desired)